kurron/ansible-role-atlassian/README.md

 Role Name
 =========

-Installation of tools than any self-respecting Operation person loves and needs.
+Installation of tools than any self-respecting [Atlassian](https://www.atlassian.com/) user loves and needs.

 Requirements
 ------------